muthuishere/nginx-domain-assist/Readme.md

-# Nginx Domain Assist
+# Nginx Domain Assist: Streamlined Domain Management for Nginx Servers

 ## Introduction
-Nginx Domain Assist is a Node.js console application designed to manage domains on an Nginx server.
-It simplifies the process of creating, deleting, listing, and checking the status of domains on nginx.
+Nginx Domain Assist is a  Node.js console application tailored  to efficiently manage their nginx web server domains.

-## Features
-- **Create Redirected Nginx Domain**: Set up a domain with redirection (Used for Docker or Kubernetes nodePort redirection)
-- **Create Static Nginx Domain**: Initialize a static domain.
-- **Delete Nginx Domain**: Remove a domain from the server.
-- **List All Nginx Domains**: Display all domains hosted on the server.
-- **Domain Status By Name**: Check the status of a specific domain.
+With Nginx Domain Assist, the complexities of server block configurations are abstracted into simple command-line operations.
+Whether you're deploying a new static website, setting up a domain redirection, or securing your domain with SSL certificates through Let's Encrypt, this tool automates the necessary steps with precision and ease.

+Key Features of Nginx Domain Assist:
+- **Automated Domain Creation**: Quickly configure static or redirected domains on your Nginx server with minimal input, allowing you to focus on content rather than configuration.
+- **Seamless Domain Deletion**: Safely remove domains from your server without the risk of leaving residual configuration files that could cause conflicts or security issues.
+- **Effortless Domain Enumeration**: Instantly retrieve a list of all domains managed by your Nginx server, helping you keep track of your digital estate with clarity.
+- **Instant Domain Status Checks**: Verify the operational status of your domains in real-time, ensuring that your websites are accessible and running as expected.
+- **Integrated SSL Support**: Opt for automatic SSL configuration with Let's Encrypt integration, providing robust security for your domains with just a few keystrokes.

+By automating routine tasks and offering a user-friendly interface, Nginx Domain Assist empowers users to manage their web presence with confidence and efficiency.
+Whether you're a seasoned sysadmin or a web developer looking to streamline your workflow, Nginx Domain Assist is your command-line companion for Nginx domain management.

 ## Prerequisites